jansdhillon/terraform-provider-landscape/docs/resources/script.md

 - `last_edited_at` (String) When the script was last edited.
 Not applicable for V1 scripts.
 - `last_edited_by` (Attributes) The (Landscape) user who last edited the script. (see [below for nested schema](#nestedatt--last_edited_by))
 - `script_profiles` (Attributes List) List of script profiles for V2+ scripts. (see [below for nested schema](#nestedatt--script_profiles))
+- `status` (String) The status of the script (ACTIVE, ARCHIVED, or REDACTED), or V1 for legacy scripts.
+This also determines the script version on create.
 - `time_limit` (Number) The time limit in second for a script to complete successfully.
 - `username` (String) The Linux user that will run the script on the Landscape Client instance.

 ### Read-Only

 - `id` (Number) Script identifier for this account in Landscape.
-- `status` (String) The status of the script (active, archived, or redacted), or V1 for legacy scripts.
 - `version_number` (Number) The version number of the script.
 Note that V1 scripts are unversioned.

 <a id="nestedatt--attachments"></a>